ahmedabdelkader99/mattar-vcop/README.md

 6. **Check outputs:**
    - After apply, Terraform will print IPs and other details for your deployed resources.

+## What it Creates

+- Kubernetes Cluster
+- Database Cluster
+- DNS Cluster
+- HAProxy

 ## Project Structure